top of page

 Excellent Communication and the Art of Active Listening

 Excellent communication is often understood in terms of oral and written expression.
 There is no question that the ability to write clearly and concisely is crucial to one’s success as a leader.
-Likewise, the ability to articulate thoughts in a persuasive and passionate manner is an essential quality of leadership.
-However, active listening is a form of communication that is even more fundamental than speaking or writing, and it is often the most challenging for leaders to m
+Likewise, the ability to articulate thoughts persuasively and passionately is an essential quality of leadership.
+However, active listening is a form of communication that is even more fundamental than speaking or writing, and it is often the most challenging for leaders to master.
+T

 cantensb